frankwillmore/__VACUUMMS__/python/README.md

 ## vacuumms.py - python package

 This file contains all wrappers and definitions.
 Place the directory containing this file in PYTHONPATH, and import vacuumms to use it, and/or import specific functions as needed.
-The VACUUMMS executables need to be in the PATH of the environment for the running python process.
+The VACUUMMS executables need to be in the PATH of the environment of the running python process.

 ## Usage